 Home Kong Kitchen has been on a roll and making serious dough!
 We’ve spent the past year turning our kitchens into mini-Hiroshimas and baking a difference to feed Hong Kong’s homeless!

-The Mental Ideas initiative started as a response to news reports that Breadline and other food waste charities were struggling to feed the homeless during the 3rd Wave of the pandemic.
+Our initiative started as a response to news reports that Breadline and other food waste charities were struggling to feed the homeless during the 3rd Wave of the pandemic.
 The NGO, founded by Daisy Tam Diers, relies on food waste donations from bakeries, cafes and restaurants to deliver bread to vulnerable people living on the streets, in shelters and refuges.
 But with cafes and restaurants operating restricted hours at low capacity, Breadline and other food waste charities were struggling to meet demand at a time it had never been higher.

 Concerned by the amount of plastic we were using to wrap our home baked goods, we designed and created sustainable bread boxes out of recycled waste.
 Each bread box is illustrated with doodled designs by marginalized artists and inscribed with a simple message of hope and solidarity for our homeless friends.

 There are many ways you can volunteer for Home Kong Kitchen.
-You can bake a difference as a home baker, you can make a difference as a bread donator, or you can create a difference as an artist on our sustainable breadboxes!
-Thank you for your flour power, inspiring creativity and endless generosity. 💗
+You can bake a difference as a home baker, you can make a difference by donating a single loaf of bread a week, or you can create a difference as an artist on our sustainable breadboxes and other crafty creative projects!